JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

 ### What if we use a 2-bit counter?

-If we were to use a 2-bit counter and repeat the MAC address only 4 times, it would be 24 bytes, which is less than the minimum size of frame data (46 bytes), so we would add padding.
+If we were to use a 2-bit counter to repeat the MAC address only 4 times, it would be 24 bytes, which is less than the minimum size of frame data (46 bytes), so we would add padding.
 This would make it much more likely that such a sequence would occur on the network by chance, greatly increasing the chance of unintentionally waking up the system.
 It would also have weakened the characteristics that distinguish magic packets from other network traffic, making them less reliable.
 To summarize, using a 2-bit counter to iterate the MAC address only 4 times would have maintained the simplicity of the hardware implementation, but would have been significantly worse than the current 16 iterations in terms of "misbehavior prevention" and "high reliability", two of the most important goals.

 ### What if we use 8-bit counters?